-The History of Life course is a broad overview of the evolution and diversification of life on Earth.
+The History of Life course (ESCI 100) is a broad overview of the evolution and diversification of life on Earth.
 It is an introduction to science in general and to evolutionary biology and historical geology in particular, but science majors as well as non-scientists will find the material interesting and challenging.
-This course, in fact, counts toward the major in geology.
+This course, in fact, counts toward both the major in Geology and the major in Environmental Geoscience.
 It is all great fun, especially when you see that the material not only changes every semester, it changes every week.
 And wait until you see what strange and marvelous events have happened in the History of Life!

 Attendance.–We will meet at 8:00 a.m.
 Monday, Wednesday, and Friday for lectures in Scovel 205.
 Attendance is required.
 You are expected to be in the classroom before 8:00 a.m., especially if there is a quiz.
 If you have trouble getting out of bed for a morning lecture, this is not the course for you.

 Laptop, tablet, smart watch and phone policy.–Research has conclusively shown that the use of laptops and other digital devices in the classroom actually interferes with learning.
 One study says bluntly: “Our results showed that nonacademic Internet use was common among students who brought laptops to class and was inversely related to class performance.”
 And here’s another study on the ineffectiveness of multitasking in the classroom.
 Off-task use of electronic devices, of course, is the most distracting.
 Use of laptops, tablets, smart watches and phones is thus not allowed in our classroom.
 There can be exceptions in special circumstances — please talk to me first.